in28minutes/cloud.in28minutes.com/_posts-future/2020-06-08-aws-async-sqs-vs-sns-vs-amazon-mq.md

 </div>

 ## Synchronous Communication
-Lets take an example of synchronous communication.
+Lets take an example of synchronous communication and the challenges in this type of communication.
 - Applications on your web server make synchronous calls to the logging service
 - What if your logging service goes down?
 	- Will you applications go down too?